DanielaWPDO/Computer-Vision-Project/README.md

 PEXELS_API_KEY=your_api_key_here
 ```
 This key will be used by the dataset loader to retrieve real images.

-⚠️ Do not share your key.
-This file is ignored by Git.

 ## 🖼️ Cartoonify Images
 To generate cartoon images from real photos: